New-Consensus-Concurrency-Control/Tiga/README.md

 ## Evaluation Workflow

 - Log into the controller VM.
 Initially, we have shut down all VMs in our cluster and only have one controller VM turned on.
-We have provided the private SSH key in the submitted material, and evaluators use the key to log into the controller and proceed the follow-up workflow. **If you have not received the SSH key file (`ae_rsa`), please contact gjk1994@stanford.edu.**
+We have provided a dropbox link to share the private SSH key file in the submitted material (`Technical Requiremens`), and evaluators use the key to log into the controller and proceed the follow-up workflow. **If you have not received the SSH key file (`ae_rsa`), please contact gjk1994@stanford.edu.**

 ```
-ssh -i ae_rsa steam@34.73.25.115
+ssh -i ae_rsa steam@ControllerIP
 ```
+The Controller IP has also be included in the shared dropbox link, see file `login-ssh-cmd`.

 34.73.25.115 is the controller's IP address.
-We have launched the dashboard to monitor clock synchronization of the cluster, which can be viewed from any browser at http://34.73.25.115:6172/sensei/monitor/.
+We have launched the dashboard to monitor clock synchronization of the cluster, which can be viewed from any browser at http://xxxx/sensei/monitor/ (xxx is the ControllerIP).
 Initially, you can only view one circle (controller) on the dashboard, because the cluster has been shut down.
 Later you will see the synchronized servers on the dashboard as [this](instructions/huygens-dashboard.jpg).

 If the dashboard needs password, please check the file on the controller.